ksenia312/nearby_service/README.md

 ```

 8. Once you have connected over a P2P network, you still need to create a **communication channel** to transfer data.
-   For Android, this is a **socket** embedded in `NearbyService`, for iOS it's a setup to listen to messages and
+   For Android, this is a **socket** embedded in `NearbyService`, for iOS and macOS it's a setup to listen to messages and
    resources from the desired device.
 There is a method `startCommunicationChannel()` for this purpose.
 You should pass
    to it listeners for messages and resources received from the connected device.
 There can only be one communication
    channel, if you create a new one, the previous one will be **cancelled**.